Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Understanding Sampled-Token OPD: Trade-offs and Failure Modes

 The case $\gamma=0$ recovers token-level OPD, while $\gamma=1$ recovers the causal sequence-level estimator.
-We conduct a two-task toy experiment, where increasing $\gamma$ is observed to induce substantially higher gradient variance and less stable optimization; see Figure~\ref{fig:toy_variance} for an illustration and Appendix~\ref{app:toy} for additional experimental details.
+We further validate this trade-off in a two-task toy experiment (Figure~\ref{fig:toy_variance}): stronger future coupling leads to substantially higher gradient variance and less stable optimization.
+This motivates our focus on token-level supervision in the remainder of the paper, where the main question becomes how to improve its local training signal in practical LLM settings.
+Additional experimental details are provided in Appendix~\ref{app:toy}.